svartbergtroll/usbturret/README.md

     make upload

 to flash the program into the Arduino.
-The you can connect the Arduino to the PC and run the main software.
+Then you can connect the Arduino to the PC and run the main software.

 If you have problems uploading the software on the Arduino